Modulo operator (%) in Python

-When we see a ‘%’ the first thing that comes to our mind is the “Percentage-sign”, but when we think of it from the perspective of computer language, this sign has, in fact, another name and meaning.
-In computing, the modulo operation(%) finds the remainder or signed remainder after the division of one number by another (called the modulus of the operation).
+When we see a ‘%’ the first thing that comes to our mind is the “percent” but in computer language, it means modulo operation(%) which returns the remainder of dividing the left-hand operand by right-hand operand or in layman’s terms it finds the remainder or signed remainder after the division of one number by another.

 Given two positive numbers, a and n, a modulo n (a % n, abbreviated as a mod n) is the remainder of the Euclidean division of a by n, where a is the dividend and n is the divisor.

-Basically, Python modulo operation is used to get the remainder of a division.
+Basically, the Python modulo operation is used to get the remainder of a division.
 The modulo operator(%) is considered an arithmetic operation, along with +, –, /, *, **, //.
 In most languages, both operands of this modulo operator have to be an integer.
 But Python Modulo is versatile in this case.
-The operands can be either integer or float.
+The operands can be either integers or floats.

 a % b

 Here, a is divided by b, and the remainder of that division is returned.

 Stores the remainder obtained when dividing a by b, in c